destinygg/destinypositions/docs/politics.md

 ## Global Warming

-I think that global warming is a real thing and is anthropogenic (caused by humans).
+Global warming is real and anthropogenic (i.e.: caused by humans).

-Unfortunately, I have low hopes that the world will be able to agree to reduce carbon emissions to prevent significant warming (<4°C).

-I don't support any particular policies relating to global warming, although I would like to see America (and the rest of the world) become carbon neutral as fast as reasonably possible.
+It seems that the best approach to dealing with climate change is with the aggressive incentivization of greener energies and the implementation of carbon pricing policies.
+The former polls incredibly well with Americans and the latter is almost universally agreed upon by economists to be effective in moving markets to aggressively seek out more carbon-neutral ways of operating. ( [1](https://www.rff.org/publications/reports/climateinsights2020-policies-and-politics/)

 ## The Green New Deal